 everything you need to know about international shipping

-The year 2020 has started less rosily for many online retailers.
-The Universal Postal Union (UPU), an organization that coordinates postal policy worldwide, has tightened the rules for international shipment of goods abroad for security reasons.
+The year 2020 has started a bit less rosy for many online retailers.
+The Universal Postal Union (UPU), an organization that coordinates postal policy worldwide, has tightened the rules for international shipping of goods abroad for security reasons.
 The result: As of January 1, it is no longer allowed to send goods as letter mail to worldwide destinations.
 But that is not all, also the Incoterms from 2010 have been changed to Incoterms 2020.

 What exactly is it and what is changing in the international delivery machine?

 new regulations: what does this mean exactly?

 Previously it was possible to send all goods that fit through the letterbox worldwide with letter mail without track and trace.
 This is no longer allowed under the new regulations and a strict distinction must be made between sending documents and goods.
 This means that all goods shipments that are shipped outside the EU must have a shipping label with a barcode.
 In concrete terms, this means that everything that is not a letter automatically falls under the category 'product' and must therefore be sent as a package.
 This makes the rule of thumb 'as long as it fits in an envelope, a suitable stamp is sufficient' final passé.

 ** PLEASE NOTE: this new regulation only applies to webshops that send products in envelopes, nothing changes for sending packages abroad.